IBM/SalesEnablement-VMware-L3/docs/VCFaaS/VCFaaS-mt/Operating-mt.md

 5. Click **SIGN IN WITH OIDC**.

     Single sign-on has been enabled as part of the **VCF as a Service** integration with VCD.
 The integration is between the VMware components and IBM Cloud Identity and Access Management (IAM).
-OpenID Connect (OIDC) is an identity layer built on top of the OAuth 2.0 framework.
-It allows third-party applications to verify the identity of the end-user and to obtain basic user profile information.
+OpenID Connect (OIDC) is an identity layer that is built on the OAuth 2.0 framework.
+It allows third-party applications to verify the identity of the user and to obtain basic user profile information.
 Learn more about OIDC <a href="https://auth0.com/docs/authenticate/protocols/openid-connect-protocol" target="_blank">here</a>.
-Learn more about the IBM Cloud IAM and VMware sign in capabilities <a href="https://cloud.ibm.com/docs/vmwaresolutions?topic=vmwaresolutions-iam-integration" target="_blank">here</a>.
+Learn more about the IBM Cloud IAM and VMware sign-in capabilities <a href="https://cloud.ibm.com/docs/vmwaresolutions?topic=vmwaresolutions-iam-integration" target="_blank">here</a>.

     ![](_attachments/vcd-LoginScreen.png)